RisingTechOSS/risingOS_changelogs/README.md

   - Deprecated as of QPR2 update

 - **RisingUI Beta QuickSettings:**
-  - Removed and will be re-introduced as Quicksettings Styles in upcoming releases. - PENDING: difficulty to implement back is high
+  - Removed and will be re-introduced as Quicksettings Styles in upcoming releases. - Completely removed, references were lost after a pc format.

 ---